 - a.
 The main entrance of the house shall not be oriented towards the adjacent parking lot. - b.
 Windows shall match the member sizing, thickness and shadowline of painted wood windows.
 Windows shall also consist of the following designs: double, single hung, or casement.
 Wood clad shall be matching in color and finish.
 Non-wood fiberglass and aluminum windows are acceptable if in appropriate style, and matching wood in profile, shadowline, and if similar in color and finish.
 If a non-wood style is proposed, a sample is required to be approved by the Historic Review Board. - c.
 Residential doors shall complement the design and detailing of the historic style with similar appearance to wood.
 Doors shall be designed in a stile and rail type; panel design; with upper portion glass.
 The primary door may be a solid panel door.
 Sliding doors are not permitted on any portion of the house. - d.
 Gable roof slopes shall have equal pitch.
 Gable primary roofs shall have a pitch of 8:12 or greater (6:12 for Bungalow).
 Porch or bay roofs may have lower slope, may have hip if style allows.
 Roofs shall have a minimum 1 foot overhang with a maximum of 3 feet. - e.
 Concrete foundations shall have a natural, parged or painted finish. - f.
 Exposed foundations shall be site screened with vegetation if concrete or masonry exceeds 31⁄2 feet, or if pilings or posts are 11⁄2 feet above grade. - g.
-Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - h.
+The applicant shall revise the home with a porch railing on the second story of the home. - h.
+The porch shall consist of simple trim at base and top, consistent with architectural style. - i.
+Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - j.
 Skylights shall be installed in inconspicuous roof slopes and skylights shall be mounted close to the roof plane, and not visible from the right-of-way.

 - a.
 Residential doors shall complement the design and detailing of the historic style with similar appearance to wood.
 Doors shall be designed in a stile and rail type; panel design; with upper portion glass.
 The primary door may be a solid panel door.
 Sliding doors are not permitted on any portion of the house. - b.
 Windows shall match the member sizing, thickness and shadowline of painted wood windows.
 Windows shall also consist of the following designs: double, single hung, or casement.
 Wood clad shall be matching in color and finish.
 Non-wood fiberglass and aluminum windows are acceptable if in appropriate style, and matching wood in profile, shadowline, and if similar in color and finish.
 If a non-wood style is proposed, a sample is required to be approved by the Historic Review Board. - c.
 Gable roof slopes shall have equal pitch.
 Gable primary roofs shall have a pitch of 8:12 or greater (6:12 for Bungalow).
 Porch or bay roofs may have lower slope, may have hip if style allows.
 Roofs shall have a minimum 1 foot overhang with a maximum of 3 feet. - d.
 Concrete foundations shall have a natural, parged or painted finish. - e.
 Exposed foundations shall be site screened with vegetation if concrete or masonry exceeds 31⁄2 feet, or if pilings or posts are 11⁄2 feet above grade. - f.
-Roofing shall use traditional materials such as wood shingles, composition, and metal shingles.
+Roofing shall use traditional materials such as wood shingles, composition, and metal shingles. - a.
+Skylights shall be installed in inconspicuous roof slopes and skylights shall be mounted close to the roof plane, and not visible from the right-of-way.